johnraysimpson/stream-five-project/README.md

 I feel that for this type of business it was necessary to give the admin and staff users the majority of control on the website, whereas the role of the tutor and parent users are to view information and pay for services.
 All users are able to change their password or request a password reset if they can’t remember it.

-Wireframes and mockups can be found in the wireframes, mockups and tests folder of this project.
+Intial concepts of wireframes and mockups can be found in the `wireframes mockups and tests` folder of this project.

 ## Features